furmangg/automating-azure-analysis-services/README.md

 Using Azure Traffic Manager it is possible to build a solution which redirects users to the geographically closest Azure Analysis Services.
 This [blog post](https://www.artisconsulting.com/blogs/greggalloway/2018/5/11/sending-users-to-the-geographically-nearest-azure-analysis-services) walks through the configuration of this solution.
 The code is really just one line but is found at AutoStartAzureAS/Default.aspx.cs

+### Questions or Issues

+Use the [Issues](https://github.com/furmangg/automating-azure-analysis-services/issues) tab to report bugs or post questions.
+Better yet, fix the problem yourself and propose changes...

 ### Proposing Changes